 To experience real, long-term benefits, our clients need to ensure ongoing compliance to a regulation, market need or standard so that it becomes an embedded habit.
-We provide consultancy services and differentiated management tools to facilitate this process.
+We provide a range of services and differentiated management tools which help facilitate this process.

-For more information on improving your organization's business continuity practices, visit bsigroup.com/en-za or email bsi.za@bsigroup.com
+For more information on improving your organization's business continuity practices, visit bsigroup.com.my or email info.malaysia@bsigroup.com bs